ssathya/PsqlLogging/ReadMe.md

 //psLogger.Dispose();
 logMgr.LogInformation("Sleep ended");
 ```
-## Attempt 4 & 5
+### Actually 3 & 4
 Eventually this is how I'll have to use the application.
 The logger object will be created
 when the application is created and injected to other classes via dependency injection.
-For *attempt 4* I did not call the Dispose and nothing was written to the database.  *Attempt 5*
+For *attempt 3* I did not call the Dispose and nothing was written to the database.  *Attempt 4*
 uncommented Dispose and as expected everything until "Starting to sleep" was inserted but "Sleep ended"
 did not.

-To summarize, **Logger object needs to be disposed at the end of the application** to have logs saved in your database.
+To summarize, **Logger object needs to be disposed at the end of the application** to flush your logs into database.